 It’s taken awhile for many of us to accept the “new normal,” where everyday life is complete with face masks, social distancing, hand sanitizer, and healthcare crisis rates.
-Change is many times unpredictable; however, it’s inevitable which is why facilities need to be both flexible and prepared to react when the market and demand shift.
+Change is many times unpredictable.
+However, it’s inevitable which is why facilities need to be both flexible and prepared.
+So that they are ready to react when the market and demand shift.

-The COVID-19 pandemic threw the healthcare industry a curveball and forced healthcare professionals, facilities, and healthcare staffing agencies to make drastic changes to employee pay structures in order to appeal to qualified medical workers needed to fill the increased demands of crisis positions.
+The COVID-19 pandemic threw the healthcare industry a curveball and forced healthcare professionals, facilities, and healthcare staffing agencies to make drastic changes.
+Employee pay structures were adjusted in order to appeal to qualified medical workers needed to fill the increased demand.
 As more of the population gets vaccinated, businesses are sending employees back to work, and cities are starting to re-open.
 Though we’re not out of the deep end yet, healthcare crisis rates are starting to normalize.

 Healthcare professionals have become accustomed to elevated rates to fill the demand for travel positions.
 As these never-before-seen crisis rates are scaled back, certain positions will be less appealing and more challenging to fill staffing gaps in the short term.

 Heather Sutherland, LRS Healthcare Director of Client Management, shares tips that healthcare facilities should know to appeal to travelers so they can stay staffed now, and post-COVID.

 The 3 Best Ways to Improve Your Facility’s Fill Rate